Asking bid: Full auction example

 The example is a splendid illustration the significance of distribution combined with the difficulty to find Grand slams especially, even when they are easy to see - on 26 cards.
 As well of how Asking bids combined with not just trump top, but trump length, can be of great help.

-=History
+History

-Asking bids were invented by one of the original pioneers of contract bridge, Ely Culbertson, but were later removed from Culbertson's system in favour of Cue bids and other slam seeking conventions.
+Asking bids were invented by one of the original pioneers of contract bridge, Ely Culbertson, but were later removed from Culbertson's system in favour of cue bids and other slam seeking conventions.
 But they can co-exist with some other slam seeking conventions, such as most variants of Blackwood, in the sense that both can exist - but only one of them at a time.
-Culbertson's Asking Bids can be combined with other bidding system, such as Acol and Five-card majors, although originally designed for Culbertson's own system.
+Culbertson's asking bids can be combined with other bidding systems, such as Acol and five-card majors, although originally designed for Culbertson's own system.
 The idea gained favour with the Italian Blue Team from the late fifties onwards, and was subsequently adopted in Precision Club and its variants, such as Power Precision.